 - Ensure you gently apply and spread the medicated cream over the scabs and rashes first.

 - Ensure the cream stays on for the required period of time as per the doctor’s instructions.
-A safe way of doing this is ensuring your child has the cream applied to them at night when they’re sleeping.
-When doing this please ensure the child has gloves on so they don’t accidentally swallow the cream.
+A safe way of doing this is to apply the cream at night when your child is sleeping, and cover the area with clothing (onesie, gloves, mittens or socks, depending on where you’ve applied the cream), so he won’t accidentally touch the cream and swallow it.

 - Do not miss any days; continue this treatment religiously for the entire prescription period.